novemberfiveco/release-it-react-native-version-bumber/README.md

 # iOS and android version read/write plugin for release-it

 This plugin reads and/or writes version/manifest files.
+It will set CFBundleShortVersionString (iOS) and versionName (android) to the package.json version.
+CFBundleVersion (iOS) and versionCode (android) will be incremented by 1.

 ### Installation